Learus/react-material-ui-carousel/README.md

 ### Customizing the navigation buttons directly

-We also provide the `NavButton` prop, that allows the user to take complete control of the components rendered as the navigation buttons.
+Do directly customize/change the navigation buttons `NavButton` prop, that allows the user to take complete control of the components rendered as the navigation buttons.
 It should be used like this:

 #### Example